 This easy recipe for Korean beef is ready in 30 minutes, making it ideal for a weeknight dinner.
+There's no need to marinate the beef!
+Simply stir-fry it, add the tasty sauce, and serve.

-I regularly make stir-fry recipes, including steak stir-fry, chicken stir-fry, pork stir-fry, shrimp stir-fry, and beef and broccoli.
+I love the flavors of Korean cooking and make this recipe often, not just because of its flavor but because it's so easy.
+I regularly make stir-fries, including steak stir-fry, pork stir-fry, and shrimp stir-fry.
 But these require prepping vegetables, which is time-consuming.
-When pressed for time, I appreciate how easy and quick this Korean beef recipe is.
+When pressed for time, I appreciate how quick this recipe is.
+A delicious variation on this recipe is Korean ground beef.

 Ingredients